In this post we provide helpful information for Hadoop admins and data engineers looking to hit their Hadoop BI SLAs.

 We explore preemptive actions that can prevent unpleasant and in some cases catastrophic failures.
-We divide it in the following 3 sections, and recommend Acceldata enterprise customers adopt it in ways that enables their systems to perform better:
+We divide it in the following 3 sections, and recommend Acceldata enterprise customers adopt it in ways that enables their Hadoop BI to perform better:

 Alerts have historically been used to understand and limit risk.
 So is the case with the Hive and Hadoop ecosystem in general.
 However, Acceldata has tried to make it a lot more convenient and flexible.
 Our approach allows: